OR13/google-docs-ietf-draft-template/README.md

 This strict subset of google docs functionality is meant to make it easy for the document to be converted to a format for progression at IETF.

 Not intended for working group adopted documents, this is to help start the process, not to finish it.

-Tracking changes in a version control system is recommended, there will need to be IPR commitments from everyone who supplied text to the google document, the SHOULD be listed in the acknowledgements section.
+Tracking changes in a version control system is recommended, there will need to be IPR commitments from everyone who supplied text to the google document, they SHOULD be listed in the acknowledgements section.

-Todo, make `draftMeta` / yaml come from google docs somehow...
+## Design Goals and None Goals

 Good tools do one thing very well...
 This tool is for people who can write text.